dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 -------

 Most of the options are only meaningful when *daemonshepherd* runs as a supervisor.
-The exception is :option:`--control-socket`, which specifies administrative socket of a running *daemonshepherd*.
+The exception is :option:`--socket`, which specifies administrative socket of a running *daemonshepherd*.

 .. program:: daemonshepherd